 To help bring her vision to life, Amy called on One Kings Lane Interior Design.
 “There was so much potential for it to be a really gorgeous space,” Amy says of the pre-prewar apartment she landed—complete with elegant moldings, a marble fireplace, and original doorknobs fitted with antique keys.
 After five years in her previous apartment, filled mostly with pieces she’d carted from her college days, she was more than ready for a fresh start.

 Making the Most of Every Inch

 “I knew that I wanted this to be a place where I could entertain,” says Amy, who prefers relaxed at-home gatherings to hitting the town.
 “To have a bar cart stuffed with everything anyone would want, to have a small dining area where I could have a friend over for dinner—that was really important to me.”

 Because the living space is on the small side, that meant getting the layout just right.
-Starting with a streamlined settee, Amy and her Studio designer fashioned a cozy seating area that incorporated a pair of Amy’s own vintage rattan chairs.
+Starting with a streamlined settee, Amy and her One Kings Lane designer fashioned a cozy seating area that incorporated a pair of Amy’s own vintage rattan chairs.
 Floating the conversation spot out into the middle of the room left space behind the sofa for a petite dining table—and to one side of the fireplace, Amy’s coveted bar cart.
 Extra seating tucked throughout the room (the blue-and-white garden stool, the tufted ottoman, the bench-turned-coffee table) means she is well equipped for cocktail parties.